ananyevm/bayestable/README.md

 Consider the following example:

-First, let's write a simple linear model with Stan (I do not use vectorization for compatability with fake data example generated earlier)
+First, let's write a simple linear model with Stan (I do not use vectorization for compatability with fake data example generated earlier).

 ```{r}
 stan_code<-"